 Contributors of polar data, information, and other digital content (“PIC contributors”)

-- PIC contributors acknowledge that their submitted materials are already in the public domain1, or that they have clear rights to make these materials openly accessible through the PIC2.
+- PIC contributors acknowledge that their submitted materials are already in the public domain, or that they have clear rights to make these materials openly accessible through the PIC.

 - PIC contributors agree to label their contributions digitally with the “PIC badge,” which specifies rights of access and links back to this statement of norms, and agree to make these contributions accessible and searchable online.

-- PIC contributors agree to provide at least the minimum information about their contributed materials requested by the PIC.
+- PIC contributors agree to provide documented information about their contributed materials which describes the quality and lineage of these materials sufficient to permit their re-use.

 - PIC contributors agree that they will make reasonable efforts to provide appropriate notification to the PIC community (e.g., through PIC interfaces) of any significant errors in their contributed materials or descriptions, if any are discovered after submission.